 The primary materials consulted for this project were publications from the FATF and U.S. regulators, as well as research produced by the World Bank, the IMF, and a variety of think tanks.
 Additionally, the perspective of practitioners provided invaluable insight into the issues surrounding AML/CFT regulations.
-Juan Zarate, the former Assistant Secretary of the Treasury for Terrorist Financing and Financial Crimes, produced an authoritative text on the subject called Treasury's War, which provides detailed coverage of the campaign waged by the U.S. government against terrorist organizations in the years following 9/11.
-Lastly, in order to fill the information gaps between different constituencies, extensive interviews were conducted with individuals in the Treasury Department, the State Department, and Deloitte Consulting LLP.2
+Juan Zarate, the former Assistant Secretary of the Treasury for Terrorist Financing and Financial Crimes, produced an authoritative text on the subject called

+Treasury's War, which provides detailed coverage of the campaign waged by the U.S. government against terrorist organizations in the years following 9/11.
+Lastly, in order to fill the information gaps between different constituencies, extensive interviews were conducted with individuals in the Treasury Department, the State Department, and Deloitte Consulting LLP.

 The enhanced AML/CFT regime has incentivized banks to de-risk from certain industries, raising barriers to financial services and reducing financial inclusion on the periphery of the regulatory umbrella.
 In turn, this trend has disrupted the flow of remittances to developing regions and decreased visibility into transactions.
-This paper demonstrates how these consequences of AML/CFT regulations are counterproductive to the primary goal of financial integrity.
-In the analysis section, the central exercise - a simple game that models the choice set faced by banks and regulators - illustrates how a high expected cost of enforcement, F, and a high probability of enforcement, p, result in a low expected value for banks in high-risk, peripheral industries, such as money transfers.
-Using this analysis, this paper then makes recommendations for adopting a proportionate, risk-basked approach to enforcement in order to shift the payoffs in the model to support financial inclusion.
+This paper demonstrates how these consequences of AML/CFT regulations are counterproductive to the primary goal of financial integrity and makes recommendations on how to adopt a proportionate, risk-based approach to enforcement.